maddydevgits/shailu-kits-weed-blockchain/README.md

-# vignan-fake-product-identification-system
+# project repo
-Official Repo of my work for a team at Vignan
+Official Repo of my work for a team at KITS Guntur

 # Procedure